-While Richmond Fashion Week may not be as globally acclaimed as that of New York or Los Angeles, this city’s fashion week conveys a similar sense of creativity and vibrancy to showcase Richmond fashion..
-Richmond is a city rich with history, culture, and just about the most delectable food, anyone could ever try.
-Above all, this city is adorned with an endless abundance of art, and fall fashion just happens to be this week’s prime masterpiece.
+While Richmond Fashion Week may not be as globally acclaimed as New York’s or Los Angeles’, it undeniably conveys a similar sense of vibrancy to celebrate local trends and designers.
+This is a city filled with history, culture, diversity, and— most importantly— some seriously delicious food.
+Above all, this city is adorned with an abundance of art, and fall fashion just happens to be this week’s prime masterpiece.

-The Fall Designer Show took place at the Dominion Energy Center and was the final event to finish off RVA’s Fall Fashion Week.
-The event was an opportunity to showcase some of Virginia’s top models and leading designers as well as a couple of the city’s very own influencers.
+The Fall Designer Show took place at the Dominion Energy Center and was the final event of RVA’s Fall Fashion Week.
+The event was an opportunity to showcase some of Virginia’s top models and emerging designers, as well as a couple of the city’s very own influencers.
 Luqman Haskett and Caroline Kalentzos, both of whom are fashion bloggers, emceed alongside one another for the show.

 Most of the featured collections were notable in their unique statements, while others were a bit more uninspired.
 The MK Vendetta collection was the most adventurous with textures.
 The garments featured lots of layered, sheer fabrics as well as sequins, studs, and lace.
 Additionally, it was one of the very few collections that included men’s wear.
 The brand Inceptual Sara was the star of smooth, glossy fabrics and certainly embraced the elegantly feminine woman.